memcachier/docs/heroku_articles/django-memcache.md

 db.sqlite3
 ```

-Then initialize a repo and make a commit:
+Then initialize a git repository and make a commit:

 ```term
 $ git init